DouglasUrner/GitPitch-Templates/code/PITCHME.md

 ## Working With Collections of Objects

+Note:

 Margaret Hamilton, the lead software engineer on the team that wrote the code for the guidance computer of the Apollo lunar excursion module standing next to a stack the listings of their code.
-Cambridge, MA, 1969.
+Cambridge, MA - 1969.

 ---